jrsmith3/jrsmith3.github.io/content/data_file_workflow.md

 The workflow for this kind of system is straightforward: data is taken on an instrument and gets copied to `data`.
 If analysis is to be done on files in `data`, the person analyzing the data would first copy the files into a different project directory and then perform the analysis.

-Having all data single, centrally accessible `data` directory has a number of advantages.
+Having all data in a single, centrally accessible `data` directory has a number of advantages.
 First, this approach eliminates findability costs.
 People will never have to go around to different computers looking for the data they took.
 Second, this approach decreases transaction costs.
 If you need data that I took, simply find it in `data`.
 There's no need to ask me to email or otherwise send you the data.

 This approach to data management is strongly coupled to choosing [unique, metadata-rich filenames](http://jrsmith3.github.io/naming-data-files.html).
 To recap, use